firebase/functions-samples/line-auth/README.md

 Before running your iOS and Android sample app, you need to deploy your function to Firebase.

+ 1. Enable Billing on your Firebase the project by switching to the **Blaze** plan, this is currently needed to be able to perform HTTP requests to external services from a Cloud Function.
  1. Run `firebase use --add` and choose your Firebase project.
 This will configure the Firebase CLI to use the correct project locally.
  1. Copy the Channel ID of your LINE Business account and use them to set the `line.channelid` in Google Cloud environment variables.
 For this use: